humpeN183/humpeN183/README.md

 I'm Steve, and I'm currently <b>retraining in application development</b>.
 In addition, I am currently in my final year where I am doing my exam preparations in the internship.
-I love working my way into new programs and taking on new challenges.
+I love working my way into new programs and taking on new challenges. :heart:

 ## Skills and Experience